 Design Requirements:

-- User-friendly interface requiring minimal technical expertise
+- User-friendly interface that needs minimal technical skill

-- Comprehensive instructions and visual examples included
+- Full instructions and visual examples included

 Technical Standards:

-- Optimised performance on typical user hardware
+- Optimized to run well on typical user hardware

 - Version control system tracking template updates